Day Trading Salary – How Much Can Top Traders Make [Plus Video]

-Treat trading the same way you would any other career that requires hard work, smarts, passion and a bit of luck.
+Treat trading as any other career that requires hard work, smarts, passion and a bit of luck.

 No One Makes “Partner” Overnight

 For some reason, day trading is looked at as the lottery of life.
 Many think it should be easy, when, in fact, learning to day trade has arguably been one of the most challenging endeavors of my life.

 It still baffles me that everyone wants to know about all the money to be made but are unwilling to put in the thousands of hours of trade review and practice to get better.

 If someone joined a law firm, would you expect them to make a senior partner’s salary in a year?